 Kitchen scales make following the recipes quite a bit easier.
 This is especially true when you have to be very precise.
 For example, if you’re pickling or making a brine, you often need to use a ratio of salt to water weight.

-If you’re trying to outfit a homestead kitchen, make sure you have these seven essential tools.
-They’re all ideal for preserving, canning or drying your harvest and give you the ability to create your own base ingredients from scratch, like flour or butter.
+When you're stocking a homestead kitchen, make sure you have these seven essential tools.
+They're all ideal for preserving, canning or drying your harvest and give you the ability to create your own base ingredients from scratch, like flour or butter.